 After Initial Power up: The control has a programmed adaptive ignition feature which varies the warm-up period as follows: If ignition is successful the warm-up is reduced by 3 seconds on each subsequent call for heat until ignition failure occurs.
 Upon ignition failure, the warm-up is increased by 3 seconds on the next try.
 If successful, the timing remains fixed at this level.
 In general, whenever ignition failure occurs the warm-up interval is increased by 3 seconds on the next try.
 And if successful, it remains there.
-Minimum and maximum warm-up time limits are set at 6 and 54 seconds.
+Minimum and maximum warm-up time limits are set at 9 and 54 seconds.

-7. The furnace control must prove flame via the flame sensor 5 seconds after the gas valves open.
+7. Flame Proving / Ignition / Low Heat Operation - The furnace control must prove flame via the flame sensor 5 seconds after the low main gas valve is energized.
 If flame is sensed, burners are on and the igniter cools off.
 If no flame is sensed, the gas valve closes immediately and the inducer continues to run.
 A second trial for ignition (step 6) begins.
-If no flame is sensed on the fifth try for ignition, the furnace control is locked and the red LED will blink 4 times repetitively.
+If no flame is sensed on the fifth try for ignition, the furnace control is locked and the red LED will flash 4 times repetitively.
 The thermostat must be opened for at least ten seconds to reset the furnace control after a lock out.
 Otherwise, the furnace will attempt another ignition sequence in 1 hour.